Hong Kong Polytechnic University: Innovation Tower

-The Innovation Tower is located on the northwestern side of the university campus.
+The Innovation Tower, designed by Zaha Hadid, is located on the northwestern side of the university's main campus.
 This 15-story building provides 15,000 square meters of net floor area.
 It houses facilities for the School of Design, including exhibition areas, multi-functional classrooms and lecture theatres, design studios and workshops, as well as a communal lounge.
-The tower was designed by Zaha Hadid.
+The School of Design has been ranked among the best design schools worldwide.